1)

 (b)

-Clarifying the Sugya (cont.): And here, the questioner thought that the Beraisa is speaking like in the Reisha - that 'There the seven hundred species of fish and eight hundred of locusts' is speaking about Tamei species, and here too, it is referring to Tamei species.
+Clarifying the Sugya (cont.): And here, the questioner thought that the Beraisa is speaking similar to the Reisha - that 'There the seven hundred species of fish and eight hundred of locusts' is speaking about Tamei species, and here too, it is referring to Tamei species.

 ãøéùà åãàé áèîàéí àééøé, àôéìå ìôé ñôøéí ãìà ëúéá 'áèîàéí' ááøééúà.